Freelancer Developer Tools I cannot live without

-I build WordPress sites for my clients and these are my favourite tools – take a peek inside my workshop.
+I build WordPress sites for my clients and these are my favorite tools - take a peek inside my workshop.

 There are literally thousands of plugins available for WordPress - but few of them are outstanding.
 This page lists plugins that I use regularly if not constantly.

-I will update this page as I discover new plugins and find new favourites.
+I will update this page as I discover new plugins and find new favorites.

 Sign up to my newsletter to get updates from this list as well as other news and offers.